eunbiggabi/T3A1-workbook/README.md

 Type coercion is the process of converting value from one type to another (such as string to number, object to boolean, and so on).
 There are two different types of ‘Type Coercion’ – Explicit and Implicit.

+Explicit type conversion is literally stated!
+Number(), parseInt(), parseFloat(), String(), Boolean(), and so one.
 ‘Explicit’ Type Coercion is when type coercion is done on purpose by writing the appropriate code.
 The following example will coerce the number 123 into a string (using the JavaScript built-in String function):

 ```
 const explicit = String(123)
 console.log(explicit);

+Number(null) // 0
+Number(undefined) // NaN
+Number("-12.34") // -12.34
+String(-12.3) // "-12.3"
+String(false) // "false"
+Boolean(0) // false
+Boolean([]) // true
 ```
-‘Implicit’ Type Coercion is when data types are converted automatically, so it is called double edge sword; it’s a great source of frustration and defects, but also a useful mechanism that allows us to write less code without losing the readability.
+‘Implicit’ Type Coercion is also a strength of JavaScript, but it is also the most avoided function.
+JavaScript is a loose language, so var automatically changes any type, so it is called double edge sword; it’s a great source of frustration and defects, but also a useful mechanism that allows us to write less code without losing the readability.
 In the following example, the Number 123 will be coerced into a String that reads as “123”.

 ```
 const implicit = 123 + ''
 console.log(implicit);

+1 + 'kyu' // 1kyu : string
+1 + '2' + 3 // '123' : string
+1 + 2 + '3' // '33' :string
+2 * "2" // 4 : number
+1 + true // 2 : number
+1 + false // 1 : number
 ```

 Thus, there is one operator that does not trigger implicit type coercion is `===`, which is called the strict equality operator.

+In fact, once you appreciate it with your eyes, you can see the rough rules.
+This is because you shouldn't write it like this in the end, and you won't have to write such a bizarre code if you write the code.
+However, when working with many developers, these bizarre codes come out, and developers who collaborate have to spend a lot of time figuring out the codes, so they use tighter typescripts in the first place.

 ## Question 9